fairDataSociety/FIPs/README.md

 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the Rust repo.
+Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the FDS repos.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Rust developer has been assigned the task of implementing the feature.
+Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether an FDS developer has been assigned the task of implementing the feature.
 While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project